 Lit Professor: Class, do you guys know what I mean when I say a "trope"?

 Lit Professor: Excellent!
 Tropes are archetypes.
 Maybe like a hero or other traditional character types.
 Class, can you tell me what the trope of an aunt is?
 What are the traditional roles of an aunt?

 Me: (thinks about banging head on desk)Welcome!
 I am Indigo12ash but you can call me Indigo, Indie, Indy, Indi, or whatever you please.
 I mean, Hopey calls me Indiyo and Pigey calls me Jonesy.
 Like most of the tropers here, I am a young nerd.
-I'm an 18-year-old lesbian on the west coast of the US and have been dating Peaceful Apocalypse since November 20, 2012 and we finally met on August 8, 2013.
-Planning another visit.
+I'm an 18-year-old lesbian on the west coast of the US.
 Discovered this site around 2011 but didn't make an account and my first edit until Feb 8, 2012.
 I haven't run anything through YKTTW and I used to not use the forums all that often.
 I know there are some tropers with a list of tropes they named or other resume-esque things on their page.
 Well, so do I, since I'm working on becoming an active member of the community.
 It was about August 2012 when I began posting in Yack Fest and got absolutely addicted to it.
 I'm not even on the wiki side anymore.
 Now with a quote page.

 —I really wish I was making this up....

 NOTE: If you wish to vandalize me, send me a PM with what you want to add and I'll add it to the bottom.
 Thank you.

 Asperger's Syndrome Rant